UNO Glossary of Terms

 Graduate student/graduate studies - A student who already holds an undergraduate degree and is pursuing advanced studies at a graduate school leading to a master's doctorate or graduate certificate.

-Graduation - Students who expect to graduate with baccalaureate degree must apply for graduation.
+Graduation - Students who expect to graduate with a baccalaureate degree must apply for graduation.

 Grant - Similar to scholarships in that you don’t need to pay them back.
 (Sometimes referred to as “Free Money”)